“Safety Policy, Leadership, And Culture” are the core elements of every occupational health and safety system.

 SAFETY POLICY AND SAFETY CULTURE

 Having a policy on safety seldom achieves anything unless it is followed up with systems that make the policy live.
-At each level of the organization; policies must be defined, there must be a valid measure of performance and a reward contingent upon performance.
-Thus, safety policy does not drive performance of safety; accountability does.
+At each level of the organization; policies must be defined, and there must be a valid measure of performance and a reward contingent upon performance.
+Thus, safety policy does not drive the performance of safety; accountability does.
 Accountability is the key to building culture.
 It is only when the workers see supervisors and management following their safety policies that they believe that management is credible and that top management really meant it when they signed the safety policy documents.

 LEADERSHIP AND SAFETY CULTURE

 Leadership is crucial to safety results, as leadership forms the culture that determines what will and will not work in the organization’s safety efforts.
-A good leader makes it clear what is wanted in terms of results, and also makes it clear exactly what will be done in the organization to achieve the results.
+A good leader makes it clear what is wanted in terms of results and also makes it clear exactly what will be done in the organization to achieve the results.

 The relationship between a leader and safety culture is a critical connection—if the link is weak or negative, the study showed that employees will be disconnected from other aspects of culture as well.